 The platinum Arowana, often known as the Asian Arowana due to its home in Southeast Asia, is also found along the coastlines of Australia and South America.

-The platinum Arowana gliding through the water has a metallic iridescence because of its long, slender body and scales like dragons.
+The platinum Arowana gliding through the water has a metallic iridescence because of its long, slender body and scales, which resemble dragons.

 Additionally, they have a ravenous appetite and will eat anything, even mice, birds, and other fish, earning the moniker “monkey fish.”
 They are also known to jump out of the tank.

-The most expensive fish in the world is an endangered species, as you might think, and only a few aquariums are known to have a captive platinum Arowana.
+As you might think, the most expensive fish in the world is an endangered species, and only a few aquariums are known to have a captive platinum Arowana.

 The Platinum Arowana Room in Scott’s restaurant, which houses precious works of art by Pierre-Auguste Renoir and Joan Miró, is named after this unique fish because of its well-deserved reputation as one of the world’s most costly meals.